Why the Community Health Toolkit?

 Our longterm focus on community-driven health systems, integrated care, and universal health coverage has surfaced innumerable insights that make the CHT unique.
 We’re also deeply committed to human-centered and participatory design, as an approach to building technology with and for hard-to-reach communities.
 These principles have helped us to foster a remarkably dynamic and innovative community; learning and building with this community is one of the key reasons people decide to work with the CHT.

 If you’re contributing to the CHT and would like to see your organization’s logo featured here, please send an email to email@example.com.

-Speeding up app development with the CHT Core Framework
+Speeding up app development

 The Core Framework makes it faster to build full-featured, scalable digital health apps by providing a foundation developers can build on.
 These apps can support most languages, are offline-first, and work on basic phones (via SMS), smartphones, tablets, and the web.
 Rich interactive applications that would take 6-18 months to build from scratch can be built using CHT Core in as little as 1-2 months.
 Some of our COVID-19 response applications shipped in under 2 weeks.